San Francisco Bay Guardian - October 18, 2000 Pgs. 14-16, 34-35

 By Savannah Blackwell

 On Feb.
-9, in a corridor outside a City Hall hearing room, powerhouse multimedia lobbyist Robert McCarthy pulled housing activist Calvin Welsh aside and told him exactly how the big developers were going to destroy San Francisco's limits on commercial office development.
-He didn't mince words.
+9, in a corridor outside a City Hall hearing room, powerhouse multimedia lobbyist Robert McCarthy pulled housing activist Calvin Welch aside and told him exactly how the big developers were going to destroy San Francisco's limits on commercial office development.
+He did not mince words.

-Welsh does not recall exactly word for word what transpired that day, but at least one other observer who was present does, and he says it went something like this: "We're going to fuck you guys," McCarthy gleefully charged as he poked Welsh in the chest.
-"We're going to repeal Prop.
-M [the 1986 slow-growth law]."
-And according to McCarthy, there wasn't much Welsh or any of his other political allies could do about it.
+Welch does not recall word-for-word what transpired that day, but at least one observer who was present does, and he says it went something like this: "We're going to fuck you guys," McCarthy gleefully charged as he poked Welch in the chest.
+"We're going to repeal Prop M [the city's 1986 slow-growth law].
+And, according to McCarthy, there wasn't much Welch or any of his political allies could do about it.
 (A call to McCarthy's office was not returned by press time.)

-McCarthy's plan was to take advantage of a law Welsh wanted expanded" a measure that requires commercial office developers to pay the city a special fee that goes to affordable housing construction.
-Welsh wanted other kinds of big projects, including hotels and retail outlets, to pay the fee as well.
+McCarthy planned to take advantage of a law Welch wanted expanded - a measure that requires commercial office developers to pay the city a special fee that goes to affordable housing construction.
+Welch wanted other kinds of big projects, including hotels and retail outlets, to pay the fee as well.

 McCarthy wouldn't oppose that expansion.
 Instead, he'd simply convince Leslie Katz, one of his friends on the San Francisco Board of Supervisors, to insert language into the law that would define all new multimedia developments as something other than office space.
 That would mean that these new projects would be exempt from the city's limits on office construction.